core-wg/transport-indication/draft-ietf-core-transport-indication.md

 it may be helpful to register a subdomain of .arpa as described in {{?rfc3172}}.
 The guidence for users is to never attempt to resolve such a name, and for the zone's implementation is to return NXDOMAIN unconditionally.

-For the purpose of specifying a transport protocol via Service Binding records, and to encourage future authors more, this document specifies the `coaptransport` Service Parameter Key (SvcParamKey) with the initial legal values "udp" and "tcp" which indicate either CoAP over UDP and CoAP over TCP as the transport.
-The present of transport security is indicated by the `alpn` SvcParamKey.
-If it the `alpn` SvcParamKey is not provided, but `coaptransport` is, the transport is unencrypted.[^1]{:ml:}

-[^1]: Wondering if "udp" or "tcp" should be strings or numeric representations as value.
-The later
-      would need an extra table or is there something we could reuse, e.g. from
-      {{?I-D.ietf-core-href}}?

 If the transport's native identifiers are incompatible with that structure (e.g. because they contain colons),